Incomes Register glossary

-Regular employers pay the wages of two or more employees, or pay the wages of six or more employees simultaneously, even though their employment contracts were temporary and intended for a short period of time.
-Employers who pay wages regularly must register with the Tax Administration’s Employer Register before they begin wage payments.
-A regular employer must submit the employer's separate report to the Incomes Register for each month.
+Employers who pay wages regularly must register with the Tax Administration’s employer register before they begin wage payments.
+A regular employer must submit the employer’s separate report to the Incomes Register for each month.

 Special role: Wages paid by own organisation

 If the person has been granted the special role 'Wages paid by own organisation', their search results will also display the wages paid by the data user's own organisation.
 The special role is not included in the role of data user.